szpak/mockito-java8/README.md

 ## Java 9 compatibility

-The project is automatically tested with Java 9 in the CI environment.
+The project is automatically tested with Java 9 (and Java 10) in the CI environment.
 At least the base scenarios should work with Java 9.
 Feel free to report an [issue](https://github.com/szpak/mockito-java8/issues/) if you encounter any mockito-java8 specific problem.

 The project's JAR artifact contains an Automatic-Module-Name manifest attribute.
 It's value - `info.solidsoft.mockito.mockito-java8` - is used as the name of the automatic module defined by that JAR file when it is placed on the Java 9 module path.
 This allows to explicitly require